5000 yen coin: History

-The first 5000 yen coins were struck in 1990 (year 2 of Heisei) in a sterling silver alloy to commemorative three different occasions.
+The first 5000 yen coins were struck in 1990 (year 2 of Heisei) in a sterling silver alloy to commemorate three occasions.
 For the Osaka Garden Exposition, coins were minted that feature a right facing bust of the goddess Flora with flowers in her hair on the obverse.
 The reverse of the coin meanwhile features the official logo used for the event which was in the form of a flower.
 Two centennials are celebrated on the other issues which include Japan's Judiciary System and National Diet.
 The latter of these coins features the diet building on the obverse and "100 years since establishment of congress" on the reverse.
 Mintage figures for these first issues are 10,000,000 coins struck for Osaka, and 5,000,000 each for the two centennials respectfully.

 Only one commemorative coin was struck in 1993 which celebrates the wedding of then Crown Prince of Japan Naruhito to then princess Masako.
 These were the first 5,000 yen coins to be struck in both regular (uncirculated) and proof format, and were issued in box sets along with 500 and 50,000 yen wedding commemoratives.
 The design chosen for the 5000 yen coin depicts a pair of cranes in flight on the obverse, while the reverse has the Imperial Crest.
 These coins are unique to other 5000 yen silver coins that have been struck up to the present as a pure silver alloy was used for this occasion.